gie-leo/bibtex-parser/README.md

 WIP script to turn apa citation lists into bibtex entries for data-import without IDs

 how-to:
-1. create apa_zitate.txt (with a few citations, one per line!)
+1. create apa_zitate.txt (with a few citations, one per line! view sample)
 2. run script
 3. ???
 4.